FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 Proto-personas.
 Larger images can be found <a href="https://github.com/FilipaGo/imdb-redesign-mobile-site-prototype/tree/master/_images_readme/personas_userflows" >here</a>.</p>
 <br></br>

-Through this process, I was able to identify IMDb’s main target-audience: individuals who love the movies, like to watch trailers and keep up with the latest premieres and news.
+Through this process, I was able to identify IMDb’s main target-audience: individuals who love the movies, enjoy watching trailers and keeping up with the latest premieres and news.

 #### Interaction Design